ajmeese7/tatsu-toolbox/README.md

 | xp      | `number` - number of messages to send while farming XP; defaults to 100. | Sends lots of messages on random time intervals to farm XP.                                                      |

 Example usage: `/fish 10`

+## Development
+I would like to add in the Tatsugotchi trainer and pet getter features, but I am not sure how they work.

+If someone can explain the process of these to me I will be happy to try to replicate the functionality.